Skip main navigation

 If you don’t properly comply with the licence requirements, you are infringing the copyright of the original work.
 Our builder will help you comply with the attribution requirement of a CC licence.

 Other restrictions might apply depending on the licence type.
-If you are unsure about CC licence types and their restrictions, see the Creative Commons website.
+If you are unsure about CC licence types and their restrictions, check the Creative Commons website.

 How do I use the attribution builder?